Falso Colore analyses

 Examination and Analysis

-Ateljé Catellani works predominantly with paintings on canvas and board, and specialises in the analysis, conservation and restoration of European paintings from the 15th to the 20th century, with particular focus on Italian renaissance paintings.
+Ateljé Catellani works predominantly with paintings on canvas and board, and specialises in the analysis, conservation and restoration of European paintings from the 15th to the 20th century, with particular focus on Italian renaissance art.

 Conservators play a key role in the preservation of our cultural heritage for future generations.
 Every painting is unique in its composition which can be compared with the DNA in humans.
 Styles within art have changed over the centuries as have the choice of expression, the visual language, materials and technique.
 It is therefore extremely important that professional conservators are fully acquainted and experienced with the limited periods in which each commissioned work of art originates.